""

 • 6 credits of MUSIC 681 Senior Honors ThesisMUSIC 682 Senior Honors Thesis

-• 12 credits of honors coursework in music: 6 of the 12 credits must be at the 300 level or higher and only 6 credits can be taken in any one of the three music areas of theory, history, and performance.
+• 12 credits of honors coursework in music: 6 of the 12 credits must be in courses numbered 300 or above and only 6 credits can be taken in any one of the three music areas of theory, history, and performance.

 To participate in the Honors in the Major program, students must: